Meet the Artist

 We love it here.

-Like many, glass artistry captured my attention back in the 1990’s when I started blowing glass in our local hot shop.
+What creates artistic feelings?
+For me, glass artistry captured my attention back in the 90’s when I started blowing glass in our local hot shop.
 I was captured by the manipulative properties of molten glass and the creativity of turning something solid, into hot molten liquid and then back to a solid.
 Add to that explosive colors, textures, glass frits, gold, silver and copper metals, and the stunning beauty - and I felt like I was conducting a symphony of beautiful music - only it was glass….
-I’m now doing that in my glass kiln.
+I’m now doing that in my glass kilns.

-Years have passed since those experiences and life has added many more.
+Many projects have passed since then.
 I’ve traveled to the Island of Murano Italy many times in search of glass and have seen the great maestros at work creating beautiful glass art.
-Yes it is art.
-I have learned that some people in life walk around and their world is figuratively colored gray.
-And I have learned that there are others, whose world is full of beautiful color - warm and glowing.
-It’s all about what you choose to see.
-Glass art is like that - Seeing it on the table as a beautifully hand-crafted and unique glass bowl, or an incredibly beautiful Murano glass necklace pendant - exploding with color, hanging from your neck.
+Yes it is Art, be it brushed on a canvas or fired in a furnace.
+I have learned that some people’s world is figuratively colored gray - okay!
+And I have learned that there are others, who choose to fill their world with a symphony of color.
+Glass Art is like that - Seeing it on the table as a beautifully hand-crafted and unique glass bowl, or an incredibly beautiful Murano glass necklace pendant - exploding with color, hanging from your neck.

 Learn About Blue Planet Glass